 The benefits also extend to the payouts.
 However, this is contingent on the employee being notified and consenting in writing that the employer intends to take a life insurance policy out on them and that the business will be the beneficiary.
 Also, the employee must consent to the employer having the option of keeping the policy in force even after they cease being employees.

-If these conditions are not met prior to issuing the key man policy, the insurance payout will not be tax exempt.
+If these conditions are not met prior to issuing the key person policy, the insurance payout will not be tax-exempt.

 What Happens if the Key Person Leaves the Company?

 In the event that a key person leaves a company during the coverage term, the business can cancel the policy with no downside risk.

 Ownership of the policy can be transferred to another key employee after the insurance is no longer needed for business protection.
 The employee simply assumes the premium for the remainder of the policy term and changes the beneficiary for their personal needs.

 Hypothetical Examples of Key Person Insurance at Work

 Peter owns a successful and rapidly growing small business.
 His top salesperson is James and he relies on him for the intellectual capital behind their proprietary technology company.
 Peter understood that James was a key person in his business so he took out life and trauma insurance on him.
 When James tragically died in a car crash, the business was deprived of his vital expertise and its ability to continue operating was in jeopardy.
 Luckily, Peter was able to use the payout from the key person policy to weather the loss and hire and train a new person to replace James, enabling him to continue operating the business.